fbpx

 • Covington isn’t a difficult challenge for foes just because of his wrestling.
 He arguably has the best gas tank in the entire sport, and his high striking output has set records in previous fights.
 It’s a style that would even make the Diaz Bros. blush.

 The MAGA Man: Even more than promotion superstar Conor McGregor, Covington consistently pushes the envelope in regards to what’s in good taste for fight and brand promotion.
-It is a style that often rubs fans and media the wrong way, yet it has made him hugely popular with a legion of fans that share his ideological and political views.
+It is a style that often rubs fans and media the wrong way, yet it has made him hugely popular with a legion of fans who share his ideological and political views.

 • Along with his once friend Masvidal, Covington is a favorite fighter of former US President Donald Trump.
 The 45th President even called him immediately following his 2020 win over Woodley.